hpc/pavilion2/docs/tutorials/basic_pavilion.rst

 should be turned on for any sane shared filesystem.

-Now, simply download Pavilion (either via a git checkout ``git checkout https://github.com/hpc/pavilion2.git`` or via the `zip file <https://github.com/hpc/pavilion2/archive/refs/heads/master.zip>`__ (extract it).
+Now, simply download Pavilion (either via a git checkout ``git clone https://github.com/hpc/pavilion2.git`` or via the `zip file <https://github.com/hpc/pavilion2/archive/refs/heads/master.zip>`__ (extract it).
-Generally, the git checkout method is easier.
+Generally, the git clone method is easier.

 Then run the ``bin/setup_pav_deps`` scripts in the Pavilion source tree.
 That will download and install all of Pavilion's dependencies.
 If you downloaded a tarball, the script will ask you to